wp-plugins/dandyid-services/readme.txt

 = How often does the plugin retrieve my list of DandyID services ? =

 The plugin retrieves your DandyID services only once per day.
-This is for performance reasons, and helps pages load much faster.
+This helps pages load much faster.

-= If I update my services on DandyID, does the plugin wait until the next day to retrieve them ?
+= If I update my services on DandyID, does the plugin wait until the next day to retrieve them ? =

 Yes.
-But, you can force a refresh, by going to *Settings->DandyID Services* in WordPress admin, and pressing the *Save* button.
+But you can always **force** a refresh, by going to **Settings->DandyID Services** (in your WordPress admin), and pressing the **Save** button.

 == Screenshots ==